solana-labs/perpetuals/README.md

 If you are experiencing technical difficulties while working with the Perpetuals codebase, ask your question on [StackExchange](https://solana.stackexchange.com) (tag your question with `perpetuals`).

-If you found a bug in the code, you can raise an issue on [Github](https://github.com/askibin/perpetuals).
+If you find a bug in the code, you can raise an issue on [Github](https://github.com/askibin/perpetuals).
 But if this is a security issue, please don't disclose it on Github or in public channels.
 Send information to solana.farms@protonmail.com instead.

 ## Contributing